travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

     <tbody>
         <tr>
             <td><code>SetDefaultUserCredentials(UserCredentials credentials)</code></td>
-            <td>Sets the default `UserCredentials` to be used for this connection.
+            <td>Sets the default <code>UserCredentials</code> to be used for this connection.
 If user credentials are not given for an operation, these credentials will be used</td>
         </tr>
     </tbody>
 </table>